manuGil/online-core/docs/source/raster-analysis.rst

 Reclassification
 ----------------

-Start this section by reading about the general aspect of `Reclassification`_.
+Start this section by reading about the general aspect of |ltb| `Reclassification`_.

 .. attention::
    **Question.**